Vitalis-Maina/Vitalis-Maina.github.io/README.md

 # QR Code

-Scan the QR code or use the provided link to view the website.
+Scan the QR code to view the website.

 ![QR Code](./img/qr-code.png)